 - Minimize money management fees.

-- Put emphasis on builing retirement income rather than portfolio value.
+- Put emphasis on building retirement income (cash flow) rather than portfolio value.

 - Remember the stock market is unpredictable in the short-term.